No, I won't grow a beard for you. They itch. Sorry.

 Stuff I eat:

 I eat basically everything that either isn't miso soup or doesn't have olives or mushrooms in it.
 Preferably pasta.
 You could bribe me with lasagna or Nutella, and possibly even with Nutella-covered lasagna.
 I love the royal hell out of BBQ anything, though.
 Also I really like curry.
 And most other ethnic foods, come to think of it.
 Variety is the spice of life.
+And so are actual spices.

 Does it sound narcissistic to say "concern for my legacy"?
 How about if I said I want my legacy to include making the world better for as many people as possible, or at least markedly worse for the people responsible for keeping the world as shitty as it is?
 Because it's totally the latter.
 Seriously, I dare one of the Koch brothers to show up here within Molotov-throwing range of me.